jeremytammik/InstanceVoidCutTest/README.md

 InstanceVoidCutTest
 ===================

-Revit add-in to the the InstanceVoidCutUtils functionality
+Revit add-in to test the InstanceVoidCutUtils functionality